ValueAct says to contest U.S. Justice Department's actions

-NEW YORK (Reuters) - Activist investor ValueAct Capital vowed to fight a lawsuit brought against it by the U.S. Department of Justice on Monday over its role in the $35 billion merger of oilfield service provider Halliburton Co’s (HAL.N) and Baker Hughes Inc BHI.N.
+NEW YORK, April 4 (Reuters) - Activist investor ValueAct Capital vowed to fight a lawsuit brought against it by the U.S. Department of Justice on Monday over its role in the $35 billion merger of oilfield service provider Halliburton Co’s and Baker Hughes Inc.

 ValueAct said it will “vigorously” defend its position.